jrvangogh/jrvg-config/README.md

 Adding a virtualenv to Jupyter: (from inside desired virtualenv)

-ipython kernel install --user --name=<virtualenv-name>
+ipython kernel install --user --name={virtualenv-name}